Chat with us, powered by LiveChat

 Order to pay

-Where both parties agree a PIAB assessment, this is a document issued by PIAB to the claimant, which has a similar status to a court order.
+Where both parties agree to a Injuries Resolution Board assessment or mediated agreement, this is a document issued by Injuries Resolution Board to the claimant, which has a similar status to a court order.

 Personal Injuries Guidelines

-Guidelines adopted by the Judicial Council in Ireland, which catalogue the compensation to be awarded by Judges or by PIAB in
+Guidelines adopted by the Judicial Council in Ireland, which catalogue the compensation to be awarded by Judges or by Injuries Resolution Board in

 respect of varying types of injury.
 Any departure from these Guidelines can only be for stated reasons.

-Personal Injuries Assessment Board, the independent and impartial State body that resolves personal injuries.
+Personal Injuries Resolution Board, the independent and impartial State body that resolves personal injuries.

 Processing Fee